 Choosing the perfect AR-15 rifle case isn’t an easy thing to do, especially if you’re willing to invest in a quality piece that will last for years to come.
 So choosing the best rifle case is key.

 The Purpose of a Rifle Case

 First, get clear on the purpose of the rifle case you want to buy.
 Everyone has different needs and wants for their AR 15 rifle case, so one size definitely doesn’t fit all.

 Making your rifle easier to transport and keeping it safe is arguably the most important function of your rifle case.
 But it goes deeper than that.
 What is the overall function?

 Do you need a case that will stand up to the wear and tear of traveling in the back of your truck?
 Do you just want it to carry your gun from your safe to the range?
 Most rifle case options will allow you to do either of those things, but it’s in your best interest to determine what the primary function will be before you begin shopping.

 With that in mind, use this guide to take a look at the most important elements of your case.
 Most people will start with the soft case or a hard case debate, but we are going to take a different approach and address that dead last.

 Let’s get started with the heaviest of all the questions when it comes to choosing your rifle case.
 How big of a deal is the weight of the case to you?
-Are you carrying this bag over the mountain and through the woods to grandmother’s house?
+Are you carrying this bag over the mountain and through the woods to your grandmother’s house?

 If you are using your rifle case to transport your rifle from home to the range and back again, weight is not going to be your number one concern.
 Weight is more important for carrying your rifle case for long periods or through difficult terrain.